Storm Barra: Yellow weather warning in place for snow and wind

 Published

-BBC Local News: Sheffield and South Yorkshire -- It comes as around 500 homes remain without power following Storm Arwen more than a week ago.Full Article
+It comes as around 1,000 homes remain without power following Storm Arwen more than a week ago.Full Article

 Published

-BBC Local News: Sheffield and South Yorkshire -- It comes as around 500 homes remain without power following Storm Arwen more than a week ago.Full Article
+It comes as around 1,000 homes remain without power following Storm Arwen more than a week ago.Full Article

 A yellow weather warning is currently in place as Storm Barra makes landfall on Northern Ireland with heavy showers and strong..

-A yellow weather warning is in place due to bad weather today
+A yellow weather warning for wind is in place for most of the UK from 9am on Tuesday until midnight